Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Agoraphobia.md

 Agoraphobia affects each person in different ways.
 The symptoms can range from serious to mild, depending on how much it affects the person’s life.

 According to survey data published in 2005, agoraphobia can have mild to severe impacts on a person’s life.
-The NIMHTrusted Source states:
+The NIMH states:

 40.6 percent of people say agoraphobia had a serious impact on their lives 30.7 percent reported a moderate impact